albert97/Snippet_Tech/_posts/2021-01-12-Ito-integral.md

 <html>
 <body>
-In this sum, we set $S = \infty$ if the sum is infinite.
+In this sum, we set \( S = \infty \) if the sum is infinite.
 The following fact is called the monotone convergence theorem (you may know it in a more general form):
 </body>
 </html>